 This fee is fixed no matter how many products you sell every month.

 The subscription gives you access to advanced selling tools and reports.

-It also lets you advertise your products and sell them in restricted categories such as Automotive and Powersports, Fine Art, and more.
+It also lets you advertise and sell your products in restricted categories such as Automotive and Powersports, Fine Art, and more.